Published on

 A little backstory

-Back in 2010, where I still in my primary school.
-My dad bought us our first laptop.
-My brother & I loves it.
+Back in 2010, when I was still in primary school, my dad bought us our first laptop.
+My brother and I loved it.
 The model is Acer Aspire 4738Z.
 It has 2GB of RAM, 320GB of HDD, and Intel Pentium P6100.
 It was a great laptop back then.
-We mainly use it for school work and some light gaming (We love to play this KokoKrunch's game; Monster Trux).
+We mainly used it for school work and some light gaming (We loved to play this KokoKrunch's game; Monster Trux).

-The laptop also help me survive in my foundation year in university.
-At this point I realizes that the laptop is getting worse in performance.
-The time taken between pressing the power button until I can interact with it is like 15 minutes!
-I still can do work on Word or PowerPoint but it requires a lot of patience.
-(I can't believe it myself that I can survive with that kind of frustration)
+The laptop also helped me survive in my foundation year in university.
+At this point, I realized that the laptop was getting worse in performance.
+The time taken between pressing the power button until I could interact with it was like 15 minutes!
+I could still do work on Word or PowerPoint, but it required a lot of patience.
+(I can't believe it myself that I could survive with that kind of frustration)

-On 2019, I purchased a new laptop.
-Since then, this old laptop is collecting dust in the cabinet.
+In 2019, I purchased a new laptop.
+Since then, this old laptop has been collecting dust in the cabinet.

 Previous project

 At one point previously, I tried to repurpose the laptop monitor to become an external monitor.
-The project is successful, I'm happy, but there are reasons I think it is not practical to use it; the viewing experience is bad, display too small and I the dangling electronics made it difficult to store.
-So I decided to scrape the project.
+The project was successful, and I was happy, but there are reasons I think it is not practical to use it; the viewing experience is bad, the display is too small, and the dangling electronics made it difficult to store.
+So I decided to scrap the project.

 Facebook Post Monitor Project